Nexmo/station/_documentation/en/concepts/guides/glossary.md

 Mobile Terminated.
 That is, sent by a customer to a phone number through the Platform.
 For example, requests to deliver an SMS are MT, they go to a phone number.

+## NCCO

+A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
+For your NCCO to execute correctly, the JSON objects must be valid.

+While developing and testing NCCOs, you can use the Voice Playground to try out NCCOs interactively.
+You can [read more about it in the Voice API Overview](/voice/voice-api/overview#voice-playground) or [go directly to the Voice Playground in the Dashboard](https://dashboard.nexmo.com/voice/playground).

 ## Network

 A Telecommunications Service Provider.